 Non-assessable payments from a managed fund to a unit holder

-The treatment of these payments is similar to nonassessable payments from a company to a shareholder.
-For more information, see chapter C2 on page 27.
+The treatment of these payments is similar to non-assessable payments from a company to a shareholder.
+For more information, see chapter C2.

 Non-assessable payments under a demerger